sipsorcery-org/SIPSorceryMedia.FFmpeg/README.md

 ## For Android
-Create a new folder in your project directory and call it libs Add FFmpeg lib at the project root to the folder you created then add the following to your project file `<ItemGroup>`
+Create a new folder in your project directory and call it libs Add FFmpeg lib at the project root to the folder you created then add the following to your project file:
+`<ItemGroup>`
 		`<AndroidNativeLibrary Include="libs\android\arm64-v8a\libavcodec.so" />`
 		`<AndroidNativeLibrary Include="libs\android\arm64-v8a\libavdevice.so" />`